 With the Opium War as the backdrop and the Sanyuanli Anti-British Struggle as the climax, dance drama Awakening Lion

-traces history to a hundred years ago with the line dancers of today looking back at their predecessors.
+traces history to a hundred years ago with the lion dancers of today looking back at their predecessors.
 The Sanyuanli Anti-British Struggle was the first victorious armed struggle of the Chinese people against invasion in modern Chinese history.
 Against this background, the dance drama expresses the vision of national rejuvenation, in which lion dance is evergreen and passed down from generation to generation, and the celebration of Chinese culture enjoys longevity.

 Where there is Chinese people, there is lion dance

 As a branch of traditional Chinese lion dance, Southern Lion Dance is called the “Awakening Lion” because of its power and eye-catching style.
 It is a collection of excellent folk culture that integrates martial arts, dance and music, and is included in the first batch of national intangible cultural heritage.
 Guangdong lion dance is considered to be auspicious to ward off evil spirits.
 Whenever there is a festival or a major event, the Guangdong lion dance will be performed; it is handed down from generation to generation and never loses its appeal.
 The Guangdong lion dance embodies the spirit of the Chinese people, the national image of pioneering, unity and fearlessness; it also serves as a cultural bridge between China and the rest of the world.
 Where there is Chinese people, there is lion dance.
 It has become a cultural symbol of self-reflection, self-improvement, pride and self-confidence of the Chinese people.

 The first glorious banner of the Chinese people’s struggle against aggression